 In each of the projects, the issue of diversity, religious, ethnic and national difference has emerged to be resolved in the context of empire as well as nation-states.
 While empire has been characterized by the acceptance and accomodation of difference, the nation-state has striven for a more homogenous national ideal.
 In many articles, I have explored the question of diversity in empire, its acceptance, toleration and incorporation into the imperial polity.
 I have also explored the manner in which diversity becomes a threat en route from empire to nation-state, sometimes forcing the path to ethnic and religious violence.
 One project, “Empire and Toleration” tries to understand the circumstances under which imperial states choose to tolerate or persecute their diverse populations, and the movement from one type of policy to another.

-“Empire and Toleration: A Comparative Sociology of Toleration in the Ottoman and Hapsburg Empires” forthcoming in Boundaries of Toleration ed.
-Alfred Stepan and Charles Taylor, (New York: Columbia University Press, 2013)
+2014c.
+“Empire and Toleration: A Comparative Sociology of Toleration within Empire.”
+In Boundaries of Toleration, edited by Alfred Stepan and Charles Taylor.
+New York: Columbia University Press.

 Thinking about religion and tolerance, I have also become very interested in the role of Islam in the Ottoman empire, and the continuities between Ottoman Islam and the modern Turkish Republican revival of Islamic politics.
 This project, “Religion and Politics in the Lands of the Ottomans” explores the manner in which religion and politics were fashioned in the imperial setting and the manner in which the relation between the two was transformed with the changing circumstances of the empire.
 I make an organizational argument showing the manner in which Islam was embedded into the structure of Ottoman society, the manner in which it was constrained by state institutions that forced a certain negotiation between religion and politics consequential to imperial relations.
 Parts of this argument are also explored in a book project I am engaged in, entitled: Alternative Routes to State Transformation: A Relational Approach to Politics, Culture and Society in Japan, China and Turkey.
 This book is co-authored with Eiko Ikegami (New School for Social Research) and R. Bin Wong (UCLA).